 In Saudi Arabia, the probation periods may vary depending on the employment contract in place.
 However, the probation period is typically 90 days however this period may be extended subject to the employees written consent but cannot exceed 180 days.

-For an employee to acquire a work visa in Saudi Arabia, a third-party national must be sponsored by an employer.
+For an employee to acquire a work visa in Saudi Arabia, a foreign national must be sponsored by an employer.
 The employer must be registered with the Ministry of Interior, and a file is opened with all the information on the employer’s foreign employees.
 Saudi Arabia’s quota system and nationalization program can make the process of employing a foreign national relatively complex and restrictive.
 Applicable procedures involve a home-country consular process, followed by several post-arrival steps before final residency rights are granted.

 Business travelers typically apply for a Business Visit Visa at a Saudi consular post once they receive a government-approved letter of invitation from a sponsor in Saudi Arabia.
 Business Visit Visas are usually valid for three months (single-entry) or 12 months (multiple-entry), or up to five years (multiple-entry) for citizens of countries that signed bilateral visa agreements with Saudi Arabia.
 The maximum allowable duration of stay under a single-entry visa for three and six months is 30 days; for visas with other validities, it is 90 days.